An easier way to learn physics at home

 The goal of Physics Lab is to help you fully understand the concepts and equations so later topics make sense and solving problems is easy.

 Physics was my favorite class as a student.
-I loved being a tutor and working as a physics session leader in college, which focused on helping 1st/2nd year physics students.
+I loved being a tutor and working as a physics session leader at Penn State, which focused on helping 1st/2nd year physics students.

 While working with other students, especially in non-STEM majors, I saw how boring and difficult physics can be for a lot of people.
 I also realized that many classes don’t teach physics very well, which causes a lot of students to think they're bad at physics.